 Question 2: Is guessing really a reading problem?

-While the sight-reading strategy can suffice when a child is very young and first encounters words, it utterly fails when she becomes older and her reading and vocabulary begins to include too many words to memorize.
-So yes, guessing is a serious issue if you are seeing it in your child’s reading
+While the sight-reading strategy works when a child is very young and first encounters words, it utterly fails when she becomes older.
+Her reading and vocabulary begins to include too many words to memorize.
+So yes, guessing is a serious issue if you are seeing it in your child’s reading.

 An Anecdote: Don’t rely on previously read books!